jekymin8232/vitalguardai-com/README.md

 I am always open to providing an improved and updated version of the miniGit source code whenever needed or requested.

-## The Potential of Zero-Dependency Offline AI ""Natural disasters can happen to anyone."
+## The Potential of Zero-Dependency Offline AI "Natural disasters can happen to anyone."

 I believe offline AI technology has significant potential for future development.